Bulent Diken

-Bulent Diken (born 1964) is a Danish-Turkish philosopher and sociologist who teaches at Lancaster University.
+Bulent Diken (born 1964) is a Danish-Turkish philosopher and sociologist who teaches at Lancaster University and Kadir Has University.
 He has studied urban planning at the Aarhus School of Architecture.

 He is known for his research on social theory, post-structuralism, nihilism, political philosophy, urban sociology, and immigration.

 During 1998-1999 he was an assistant professor at Roskilde University, Department of Geography.